Aquaculture of Marine Species in Rhode Island Waters (250-RICR-40-00-1)

 F. Shellfish aquaculture in conditionally approved growing areas: When a shellfish aquaculture lease is located in a conditionally approved area, the aquaculturist is prohibited from visiting the lease to tend the shellfish crops when the area is in a closed status, unless the aquaculturist has received permission from the Director.
 The harvest of cultured stock from the lease when the growing area is in the closed status is prohibited.

 H. Harvest of shellfish transferred from other than approved waters as seed: An aquaculturist wishing to use seed that have been produced in other than approved waters must describe in the operational plan how he/she intends to track and document the growth and harvest of these shellfish.
-Aquaculturists must maintain accurate and complete records of all shellfish seed culture in other than approved waters and removal of such shellfish seed to approved waters including, but not limited to, source, numbers transferred, size composition, time/dates of transfer, harvest and sale of the shellfish.
-These records must be maintained for a minimum of two years and must be available for inspection by agents of the DOH, DEM, or CRMC upon request.
+Aquaculturists must maintain accurate and complete records of all shellfish seed cultured in other than approved waters and removal of such shellfish seed to approved waters including, but not limited to, source, numbers transferred, size composition, time/dates of transfer, harvest and sale of the shellfish.
+These records must be maintained for a minimum of two (2) years and must be available for inspection by agents of the DOH, DEM, or CRMC upon request.
 If record keeping and tracking protocols are inadequate, then the aquaculturist must only use seed from approved waters.
-No shellfish may be harvested until they have spent at least six (6) months in approved waters.
+No shellfish may be harvested until they have spent at least one hundred twenty (120) days in approved waters.

 1.10 Handling of Shellfish